Home Remedies For Chigger Bites & Prevention Tips

 Why This Works

-Using acetone or nail polish remover on the chigger bites helps dislodge any attached chiggers and also prevents further itching (14).
+Nail polish remover or acetone is a cleaning agent (18).
+So, using it on the chigger bites may help dislodge any attached chiggers and prevent further itching.
 This remedy is also popularly used for dislodging ticks.

 Caution